Igorshk10/Igorshk10/README.md

-## Hi there 👋
+## Hi there , I`m Igorshk10👋

-### Trainee Web Developer
+## About Me

-Motivated web developer focused on clean, maintainable code and understanding how things work.
+Motivated **trainee web developer** focused on clean, maintainable code and understanding how things work.
 Aiming to become a senior full-stack web developer.
 ---

 ## 🛠️ Tech Stack